quiltdata/t4/docs/Walkthrough/Distributing a Package.md

 '2a5a67156ca9238c14d12042db51c5b52260fdd5511b61ea89b58929d6e1769b'
 ```

-A tophash is a persistent, immutable reference to a specific version of a package.
-To download this specific version of the package in the future you will need to provide this tophash.
+A top hash is a persistent, immutable reference to a specific version of a package.
+To download this specific version of the package in the future you will need to provide this top hash.

 ## Delete a package from a registry